djsudduth/keep-it-markdown/EXAMPLES.md

 #### Export only notes with the label #science in batch without user prompts
 `python kim.py -b "#science"`

-#### Export all active notes in batch with create dates after Jan 1, 2023
+#### Export all active notes with silent mode in batch with create dates after Jan 1, 2023
-`python kim.py -cd "> 2023-01-01" -b --all`
+`python kim.py -q -cd "> 2023-01-01" -b --all`

 #### Export all active notes in batch and skip over notes already exported
 `python kim.py -s -b --all`

 ## Import Files

-#### Import all markdown and text files in the import folder - move to complete when done
+#### Import all markdown and text files in the import folder (labels in settings) - move files to completed folder when done (labels must pre-exist)
 `python kim.py -i`

+#### Import all markdown and text files in the import folder with labels input - move files to completed folder when done (labels must pre-exist)
+`python kim.py -i -lb movies,tv,media`

 ## Complex Export
 #### Export all active notes in batch formatted to Joplin front matter headers, and move them to archive after export with edit dates after May 14, 2024